estanislaocrivos/latex-project-template/README.md

 pdflatex main.tex
 ```

 You may also install the [LaTeX Workshop](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop) extension for Visual Studio Code.
 This will provide a rich editing experience, including features like auto-completion, linting, and more.
-On save, this extension will generate the output files on the `output/` directory.
+On save, this extension will compile the files with `latexmk` and generate the output files on the `output/` directory.

 ## Licence